Bigerbes: Introduction

-In particular this applies to the spin frame bundle of a spin manifold giving the obstruction to the existence of a lift of the loop spin bundle over the loop space to a loop-fusion principal bundle for the basic central extension of the loop spin group.
+In particular this applies to the spin frame bundle of a spin manifold.
+There it represents the obstruction to a lift of the principal loop spin bundle over the loop space to a loop-fusion principal bundle for the basic central extension of the loop spin group.
 The obstruction is then the Pontryagin class, usually denoted $\frac12 p_1$ because of its relation to the Pontryagin class of the oriented orthogonal frame bundle, of the spin bundle \cite{MR3493404,CJMSW,KM-equivalence}.
 Such loop-fusion lifts are, by the above theorem, in bijection with so-called `string structures' on the manifold (see Corollary~\ref{C:string_loop_spin}).

-In addition to the Brylinski-McLaughlin bigerbes, we provide other natural examples of bigerbes representing `decomposable' 4-classes which are either the cup product of 2-classes or a 1-class and a 3-class (see \S\ref{S:decomp_bigerbes}).
+In addition to the Brylinski-McLaughlin bigerbes, we provide other natural examples of bigerbes representing `decomposable' 4-classes which are the cup product of either 2-classes or a 1-class and a 3-class (see \S\ref{S:decomp_bigerbes}).
 Moreover we show that for a simply connected and locally contractible space $X$, every 4-class is represented by a bigerbe with respect to the locally split square in which the $Y_i$ are the based path spaces $PX$ and $W = PPX$ is the based mapping space of the square into $X$ (see \S\ref{S:Path-bigerbes}).
 In particular $K(\bbZ, 4)$ supports a universal bigerbe.
 Likewise, for $X$ not necessarily simply connected, we show that every 4-class is represented by a bigerbe using the free path spaces; in particular $W^{[2,2]} = L L X$ is the double free loop space in this case.

 There is a direct extension of bigerbes to `multigerbes', higher versions of (bi)gerbes in which the locally split squares are replaced by $n$-cubes, the line bundles satisfy simplicial conditions with respect to $n$ commuting differentials; these represent cohomology classes of degree $n+2$.
 The symmetry of the (multi)simplicial conditions replaces the ever higher and more complex `associativity' conditions associated to higher gerbes.
-This extension is quite straightforward, and for this reason, and since we are unaware of examples apart from decomposable and path multigerbes, we only outline the theory briefly at the end of the present paper.
+This extension is quite straightforward, and for this reason, and since we are unaware of examples apart from decomposable and path multigerbes, we only outline the theory briefly at the end of this paper.

 In order to restrict attention to a simple category of topological spaces, and to avoid expanding the paper further, we do not develop the theory of connections on bigerbes here, though this will be done in a future work.
 We also do not discuss here the bigerbe analogue of bundle gerbe modules or the related theory of generalized morphisms due to Waldorf \cite{waldorf2007more}.